tokamak-network/Tokamak-ZkEVM/benchmark.md

 |Time for pairing and hashing|-|-|-|-|0||

 ## 2.2.
 Ether transfer smart contract
+- Setup EVM instructions: 0-25
-- The number of arithmetic instructions: 21
+- The number of arithmetic instructions in circuit: 21
 - The number of circuit wires: 2615
 - The degree of QAP (bivariate) polynomials: (1024, 32)
 - Test results: